AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Implementation and Hardware Cost

 \subsubsection{C6A and C6AE Snoop Handling}

-Snoop handling latency in C6A and C6AE is similar to that of C1 and C1E, respectively; more specifically: Clock-ungating the L1/L2 caches and exiting sleep-mode \circleda{a} takes $2$ cycles.
-In the first cycle, the flow ungates the clock; in the second cycle, the snoop requests simultaneously 1) accesses the cache tags (power-ungated), and 2) wakes up the cache data array~\cite{huang2013energy,chen201322nm,rusu20145,rusu201422}.
+Snoop handling latency in C6A(C6AE) is similar to that \jk{in} C1(C1E).
+Specifically, clock-ungating the L1/L2 caches and exiting sleep-mode \circleda{a} takes $2$ cycles.
+In the first cycle, the flow ungates the clock; in the second cycle, the snoop requests simultaneously 1) \jk{access} the cache tags (power-ungated), and 2) wake-up the cache data array~\cite{huang2013energy,chen201322nm,rusu20145,rusu201422}.
 Placing the L1/L2 in sleep-mode and clock-gating L1/L2 caches \circleda{c} after servicing the snoop traffic \circleda{b} takes $1$\,--\,$3$ cycles.